patrycjachorabik/data-analytics-portfolio/SQL/README.md

 The final dataset is clean, consistent, and ready for further **EDA and visualization**.

 ## 📂 Files
-- `Cleaning Portfolio Project 1.sql` – full SQL script.
+- CLEANING PROJECT.sql – full SQL script.